-Our goal is to establish a higher level of voluntary clinical care which will complement the CFR activity in Co Wicklow.
+Our goal is to establish a higher level of voluntary clinical care which will complement the CFR activity in Co Wicklow and surrounding areas.

 The success of Rapid Response teams has already been proven in Cork over the last several years, through the voluntary operation of West Cork Rapid Response and East Cork Rapid Response.

-It is our belief that enhanced critical care pre hospital can be lifesaving and that every part of Wicklow should have such a scheme in time.
-We hope that over the next few years that we will have developed 3-4 Rapid Response Vehicles throughout County Wicklow.
+It is our belief that enhanced critical care pre hospital can be lifesaving and that every part of Wicklow and surrounding areas should have such an advanced scheme in time.
+We hope that over the next few years that we will have developed a number of Response Vehicles throughout County Wicklow.

 The WWRR doctor, Dr. David Menzies is a Consultant in Emergency Medicine at St. Vincent's University Hospital.
 He also has an academic commitment to the Paramedic and Advanced Paramedic Training Programmes at University College Dublin Centre for Emergency Medical Science in partnership with the National Ambulance Service.